Life As An Expat in Ho Chi Minh City, Vietnam

 HCMC is a really cool place, but it may not be as fulfilling of a life here as you may find in other places.
 That is because the people can be pretty xenophobic and they also don’t speak English well at all.

 Even simple conversations are hard, so having any real deep conversation will be impossible.
 What about the cost of living?
-Well most expats in HCMC will want to stay in District 1 which is the most expensive area of the city, but is it affordable?
+Well most expats will want to stay in District 1 which is the most expensive area of the city, but is it affordable?

 We will take a look at what an expats quality of life would be like to give you a bit of a glimpse.
 Then when you take a trip there you can see if the views in this post seem to align with your own and if so you will have a good picture of what life would be like there.